Bill to limit renters' tax likely to have little impact in Arizona

 Chavez suggested that if it were up to him he would eliminate rental taxes entirely.

-"I don't feel that it is far that we are charging a tax on people who don't own the property,'' he said.
+“I don’t feel that it is fair that we are charging a tax on people who don’t own the property,” he said.

+But Chavez acknowledged that a move to deny cities the revenues they already are collecting likely would be an insurmountable political hurdle.

 None of that blunted Ponder’s opposition.
 He said cities use those proceeds to provide needed services.